Equations of tropical varieties: Scheme-theoretic tropicalization

-Locally on an affine patch $\spec A \subset X$ it sends $Z \subset \spec A \otimes R$ to the scheme-theoretic intersection of the bend loci of the coefficient-wise valuations of all functions in the defining ideal $I_Z \subset A \otimes R$.
 This is functorial in $X$, compatible with the Cox construction, and when $S=\T$ the composition with $\Hom_{\Sch/\T}(\spec \T, -)$ recovers the extended tropicalization functor of Kajiwara-Payne (which generalizes the above set-theoretic tropicalization from affine space to toric varieties).
 Moreover, these scheme-theoretic tropicalizations form an algebraic family as the valuation varies.